-In Michigan, a DUI conviction (typically called Operating While Intoxicated [OWI]) stays on your criminal record and driving record forever.
-Having a DUI on your driving record adds points to your driver’s license, which will affect the pricing of your insurance policy.
-The more points you have, the higher your insurance rate is likely to be.
+In Michigan, a DUI conviction (typically called Operating While Intoxicated [OWI]) stays on your driving record forever.
+Having a DUI on your driving record adds points to your driver’s license, which will affect how much you pay for auto insurance.
+The more points you have, the higher your insurance rate will be.

 DUI is a Criminal Charge in Michigan, Not a Traffic Violation

 A DUI conviction results in six (6) points on your driving record.

 A lesser charge is Operating While Visibly Impaired (OWVI), which is often used as a plea bargain when someone is charged with a DUI.

 An OWVI conviction results in four (4) points on your driving record.

 Just like a DUI conviction, an OWVI conviction is on your Michigan driving record forever.

 How Long Will My License be Suspended After a DUI?